EduardOravkin/stores-REST-api/readme.md

 # Stores REST Api

-This is built with Flask, Flask-RESTful and Flask SQLAlchemy
+This is built with Flask, Flask-RESTful and Flask SQLAlchemy.

 Deployed on Heroku.